adrianblynch/datasheet/README.md

 Not as pretty as it could have been.

 A change to using WorkbookFactory to remove the need to care about XLS vs XLSX meant the iterators couldn't be used anyway.
-Plus empty rows and cells were being ignored which mean data was misaligned.
+Plus empty rows and cells were being ignored which meant data was misaligned.

 Still to come
 -------------